microsoft/semantic-kernel/docs/decisions/0061-open-api-payload.md

 This option treats array properties in the same way as the previous one, considering them as leaf properties, which means the caller must supply arguments for them.

-This option is susceptible to cycles in the payload schema as well, and SK will fail the operation import if it detects any.
+This option is susceptible to circular references in the payload schema as well, and SK will fail the operation import if it detects any.

 ## New Options for Handling Payloads in SK